Skip to content

 Before entering the mempool, the transaction passes through validation:

-- Balance check -- the sender must have enough XIAN to cover the requested chi limit
+4. Fee-policy check -- in paid_metered mode, the sender must have enough XIAN to cover the requested chi limit; in free_metered mode, the submitted chi budget is checked against configured transaction and block caps instead

 If any check fails, the transaction is rejected and never enters the mempool.
 Local pending-nonce reservations only happen after the transaction passes the static checks above, so bad signatures, wrong chain_id values, and malformed wire payloads do not temporarily block the sender's next valid nonce.